FluvialSeds/rampedpyrox/docs/walkthrough.rst

 Regularizing the inversion
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Once the model has been created, you must tell the package how much to 'smooth' the resulting p(0,E) distribution.
-This is done by choosing a `lambda` value to be used as a smoothness weighting factor for Tikhonov regularization [7]_.
-Higher values of `lambda` increase how much emphasis is placed on minimizing changes in the first derivative at the expense of a better fit to the measured data, which includes analytical uncertainty.
+This is done by choosing a `lam` value to be used as a smoothness weighting factor for Tikhonov regularization [7]_.
+Higher values of `lam` increase how much emphasis is placed on minimizing changes in the first derivative at the expense of a better fit to the measured data, which includes analytical uncertainty.
 Rractically speaking, regularization aims to "fit the data while ignoring the noise."
-This package can calculate a best-fit `lambda` value using the L-curve method [5]_.
+This package can calculate a best-fit `lam` value using the L-curve method [5]_.

 Here, I calculate and plot L curve for the thermogram and model defined above::